niuware/niuware.github.io/home.md

 Niuware WebFramework is a lightweight and ready to use PHP framework for developing full MVC and MVP web applications using synchronous and asynchronous requests.

-The latest version integrates the [Eloquent ORM](https://laravel.com/docs/master/eloquent) (well known for its use in Laravel Framework) for implementing automatic models associated with your application database and Twig for rendering templates.
-Now migrations are easy to use through the framework console either in the terminal or web modes.
+The latest version integrates the [Eloquent ORM](https://laravel.com/docs/master/eloquent) (well known for its use in Laravel Framework) for implementing automatic models associated with your application database and [Twig](https://twig.sensiolabs.org) for rendering templates.
+Now database migrations and seeding, integrated with [Phinx](https://phinx.org), are easy to execute through the framework console either in the terminal or browser mode.

 <br />
 ## One, two, three installation